 This is the Texas State Railroad, Christmas edition on December 7, 2019.
 This railroad operates year round with full time employees; except in December where it is the Polar Express using temporary employees (except engineers and brakemen) that know little about the railroad.
 Since this is geared for children they stop at the North Pole to see Santa and elves singing and dancing.
 Then Santa enters Read on...

+Thank goodness there is a thing called a pause button.
+Timely to hit it and put to one side for a moment.
 Fortunately, in the current level 3 scenario of our lock down, one is able to spread those wings just a bit.
 A week ago, we did just that along with close friends, Brett and Lorraine Wilson Jones, when we left the confines of our homes for the first time in weeks and headed for the Schotia S Read on...

 The Adventure Mayas minivan by to pick us up at 8:15 to go on our excursions, so room service was scheduled an hour earlier.
 Room service came even earlier than our alarms and woke us up with another loud buzzer at our doorbell.
 A family of 8 from Kansas from our hotel as well as another couple from another hotel were going too, so we packed 12 of us into the van and drove towards Tulum.
 We passed Read on...